There are many terrific benefits of drones across multiple sectors. Every week, we read about the new benefits of using UAVs for inspections.

 On 18th February 2015, Pix4D, Aeryon Labs and PUC University of Rio de Janeiro, announced the first accurate 3D model of Brazil’s most important monument: the Christ the Redeemer statue in Rio de Janeiro.

-Using an Aeryon Scout quadrotor for data acquisition and Pix4D’s image processing software for the 3D reconstruction, the project team overcame many challenges to acquire the high-resolution images needed for the model.
+Using an Aeryon Scout quadrotor for data acquisition and Pix4D’s image processing software for the 3D reconstruction, the project team overcame various challenges to acquire the high-resolution images needed for the model.

 Drone prototypes which are able to scoop up water samples are being developed to help ecologists and industry to track oil leaks, pollution or invasive species in our ponds, rivers and lakes.
 Some drones can even perform simple analysis using a spectrometer on the water they collect.